 Police clarify on alleged SOS message on social media

-TURA: The Meghalaya Police have cautioned the people not to be taken in by a video claiming to be an SOS message where it was falsely informed that 2000 Sikh families were stuck in a Gurudwara in the state.
+SHILLONG/TURA: The police have cautioned the people not to be taken in by a video claiming to be an SOS message stating that 2000 Sikh families were stuck in a gurdwara in the state.

-The alleged fake video was uploaded on August 15 at around 9:30 am but the FB page of the Meghalaya Police has rubbished it saying that it was an old video that has resurfaced once again.
+The alleged fake video was uploaded on August 15 at around 9:30 am but the FB page of the Meghalaya Police has rubbished it saying that it was an old video that has resurfaced.

+Curiously, the twitter account of Meghalaya Police was tagged by a twitterati whereby a video was shared along with a tweet informing that it was an SoS message from social media that 2000 Sikh families were stuck in a gurdwara.